rust-lang/rfcs/text/0000-macro-aware-tokens.md

 ```

-In more detail, `mark_macros(tokens, gen)` will look for any unmarked eligible macro tokens in `tokens` and mark them to be expanded in generation `gen`.
+In more detail, `mark_macros(tokens, gen)` will look for any unmarked top-level macro tokens in `tokens` and mark them to be expanded in generation `gen` ('top-level' here means "not inside another macro call or under an attribute").

 If any macro tokens were encountered (including existing ones!), `mark_macros` returns the highest generation encountered as well as the tokens.
 This lets you use `mark_macros` as a catch-all test for any unexpanded macros in `tokens`.

 ### An Example: Attribute Macros